helloanh/devbootcamp/README.md

 #devbootcamp
 a porfolio of all projects, exercises, and lecture notes relating to DevBootcamp
-(and also some relevant post-DBC assignments here as well)
+( plus also some relevant post-DBC assignments )

 languages:  Ruby, Rails, JavaScript, and HTML